AllenDowney/Portfolio/narrative20.md

 Several of my books have been licensed by Codio and are in development as [interactive online books](https://www.codio.com/blog/introducing-codio-books).

-In 2019, new translations of my books have been published in [COMING SOON].
+In 2019, new translations of my books have been published in Russian, traditional Chinese, and simplified Chinese.

 My course material, slides from my presentations, and material from my workshops are published on the web.
 And the supporting code for my